-The withdrawal symptoms of cocaine range from the unpleasant and inconvenient to the terrifying, morbid, and life-threatening.
-It is the desire to avoid these symptoms and get a grip on their sanity that makes people seek refuge in cocaine once more.
+Cocaine, a stimulant, known by many names such as joy powder and others, acts on the brain in peculiar ways to create tolerance and dependence, making it difficult for the individual to quit this habit even if they want to.
+And then there are the cocaine withdrawal symptoms!
+It is vital to know what the joy powder does to one’s body.
+Cocaine withdrawal symptoms range from the unpleasant and inconvenient to the terrifying, morbid, and life-threatening.
+It is the desire to avoid these symptoms and get a grip on their sanity that makes people seek refuge in coke once more.
 The result is a relapse.
-While there are therapies to combat the symptoms of cocaine withdrawal, awareness helps one be prepared that in turn, empowers him to battle his addiction and prevent cocaine from taking over his life once more.
+While there are therapies to combat the symptoms of cocaine withdrawal, awareness helps one to be prepared; that in turn empowers the individual to battle their addiction and prevent cocaine drug from taking over their lives once more.

 The National Youth Risk Behavior Survey is carried out amongst 9th through 12th-grade students in public and private school students across the country during the spring semester every two years.
-According to this report, the incidence of cocaine use amongst this population has decreased to 5.5 percent in 2013 from 6.8 percent in 2011.
+According to the CDC report, the incidence of substance use amongst this population has decreased to 5.5 percent in 2013 from 6.8 percent in 2011.

-These statistics are indeed encouraging.
-But on the other hand, there are also numbers that provide a reality check and remind that the war against cocaine is not yet over.
+These statistics are truly encouraging, but, on the other hand, there are also numbers that provide a reality check and remind us that the war against coke is not yet over.

-The NSDUH report also mentions that there are still 913,000 Americans whom the Diagnostic and Statistical Manual of Mental Disorders guidelines classify as being dependent on cocaine or who abuse the drug.
+The NIH report also mentions that there are still 913,000 Americans whom the Diagnostic and Statistical Manual of Mental Disorders guidelines classify as being dependent on the stimulant or who abuse the drug.

-Cocaine overdose deaths in the U.S. increased by 42% during the period between 2001 and 2014, according to a report by the National Institute on Drug Abuse (NIDA).
-The likelihood of a cocaine overdose is directly linked to the abuser’s tolerance level.
+Cocaine overdose deaths in the U.S. increased by 27% per year between 2013 and 2018, according to a report by the National Center for Health Statistics (NCHS).
+The likelihood of a joy powder overdose is directly linked to the abuser’s tolerance level.